|Country of Origin||Germany|

 - Elbow Dysplasia: This occurs due to the displacement of the elbow.
 It can cause them difficult to straightening their joints.
 It occurs due to the lack of proper exercise.

-- Lupus: Lupus affects the skin of the shepherds making them red, crusty, itchy and abnormal looking.
+- Lupus: Lupus affects the skin of the shepherds making them red, crusty, itchy and abnormal-looking.
 The latter spreads throughout the body causing organ failure, muscle atrophy,

 anddecreased appetite.
 Quick medications and diet can save your dog from Lupus.

 These were some common health issues found in German Shepherds.
-As we all know, prevention is better that cure.
+As we all know, prevention is better than cure.
 As soon as you found something inappropriate in your pet, immediately consult your vet before it’s too late.

 Most Common German Shepherd Color Patterns

 - Sable or Grey

 German Shepherd Puppies

 The price of the German Shepherd puppy depends on how they are bred.
 It costs up to $2,300 to $10,000 for the top breeds.